nikitavoloboev/data/docs/neuroscience/neuroscience.md

 [Computational Neuroscience course](https://compneuro.neuromatch.io/tutorials/intro.html) & [xcorr notebooks](https://xcorr.net/) are great.

+The way our brains take input from different senses (eyes, touch) and then decide how to act on the signals is pretty wild.
+You can [trick the brain easily too this way](https://twitter.com/Imposter_Edits/status/1528888787388223488).

 ## Notes

 - [Tools are interpreted by the brain as an extension of the human body.](https://twitter.com/provisionalidea/status/1392854515347513351)